Praqma/media-code/kubernetes/services-discovery/README.md

       targetPort: 80
 ```

-The service it self has a label, but it also has a selector to choose and match pods with a specified label.
-This label has the key `tier` and key `frontend` just like our pods.
+The service itself has a label, but it also has a selector to choose and match pods with a specified label.
+This label has the key `tier` and value `frontend` just like our pods.
 So lets apply it and see that endpoints we get.

 ```
 kubectl apply -f multitool.yaml